-I really can’t decide what the best part of this game was.
-It comes down to either the animated intros to each of the dinosaurs/humans you play as (which are super cool and well-done), or the DreamWorks logo in the beginning, where the little boy on the moon says “I got something!” and is then pulled off the moon to the sounds of hungry velociraptors.
+I really can’t decide what the best part of this game is.
+It comes down to either the animated intros to each of the dinosaurs/humans you play as (which are super cool and well-done), or the DreamWorks logo in the beginning, where the little boy on the moon says, “I got something!” and is then pulled off the moon to the sounds of hungry Velociraptors.
 Unfortunately, a game cannot stand on presentation alone, and the gameplay is definitely where this game falls apart.

-You start out playing as the compy, a chicken-sized dinosaur that is really cute but doesn’t really have that much going for it.
-At first I enjoyed jumping around and fighting other little dinosaurs, but soon got irritated with all the jumping from platform to platform, which was made more difficult by the fact that the controls were too loose and a fall usually meant instant death.
-The compy has the most levels associated with it, which could be disappointing to those people who were really looking forward to playing as the T-rex (who gets about half as many levels as the compy).
+You start out playing as the Compy, a chicken-sized dinosaur that is really cute but doesn’t really have that much going for it.
+At first I enjoyed jumping around and fighting other little dinosaurs, but soon got irritated with all the jumping from platform to platform, which was made more difficult by the fact that the controls are too loose, and a fall usually means instant death.
+The Compy has the most levels associated with it, which could be disappointing to those people who are really looking forward to playing as the T-rex (who gets about half as many levels as the compy).

 What pissed me off the most, however, was playing as the raptor.
 This is probably because it is entirely too easy to die.
 The first raptor level is basically an escape from some sort of warehouse or something.
 You fight a lot of people, which is all well and good until they start shooting nerve gas at you.
 If you should happen to get hit with the nerve gas, unless you are really lucky, you will be frozen in place and quickly killed.
 Since the gas does damage AND freezes you just long enough for it to do more damage and freeze you again, it’s virtually impossible to escape.
 The other raptor levels are also quite hard, but this one stands out in my mind as the one that made me hate this game.
 On the plus side, the raptor is pretty fun to play when you aren’t being insta-killed by green gas.
 You can make the cool raptor bark-cough sound, and jump on people and eat them to regain health.